psu-hcr/koopman-op/README.md

 ## Run a simple example of a cart-pendulum that builds a Koopman operator model of the system

     $ ./build/errsac_cp

+- Data from the simulation is saved in a csv file
+- Data can be ploted by using cp-plot.py

 ## Run a simple example of a cart-pendulum that builds a Koopman operator and uses it to calculate a SAC controller

     $ ./build/errsac_koopcp

-- Data from the simulation is saved in a text file
+- Data from the simulation is saved in a csv file
+- Data can be ploted by using cp-plot.py

 ## Run an example of the active learning controller on a simulated quad-copter

 	$ ./build/al_quad

-- Data from the simulation is saved in a text file.
-The control inputs are plotted and the body centered gravity vector is plotted in figure 1.
+- Data from the simulation is saved in a csv file.
+- Data can be ploted in quad-plot.py.
+The body centered gravity vector is plotted in figure 1 and control inputs are plotted in figure 2.

 ### To set up your own active learning controller
 - You can use the basis template provided in this repo.